typeatcooperbest/typeatcooperbest/_typefaces/riter.md

 sections:
   typefaceBlurb: A friendly slab-ish serif typeface created for average people doing average things.
 Riter Basic is for composing friendly memos or basic inter-office communications.
 Riter Black is for memes and indicating warnings or danger.
 Have a look around at Riter, a typeface for mundane tasks.
-  bio: Shannon Miwa is a person.
+  bio: Shannon Miwa is a real, living person.

 website: ampershann.com
 instagram: ampershann